2019 FIFA Women's World Cup: Host selection

 On 6 March 2014, FIFA announced that bidding had begun for the 2019 FIFA Women's World Cup.
 Member associations interested in hosting the tournament had to submit a declaration of interest by 15 April 2014, and provide the complete set of bidding documents by 31 October 2014.
 As a principle, FIFA preferred the 2019 Women's World Cup and the 2018 FIFA U-20 Women's World Cup to be hosted by the same member association, but reserved the right to award the hosting of the events separately.

 Initially, five countries indicated interest in hosting the events: France, England, South Korea, New Zealand and South Africa.
 Both England and New Zealand registered expressions of interest by the April 2014 deadline, but in June 2014 it was announced that each would no longer proceed.
 South Africa registered an expression of interest by the April 2014 deadline; but later decided to withdraw prior to the final October deadline.
 Both Japan and Sweden had also expressed interest in bidding for the 2019 tournament, but Japan chose to focus on the 2019 Rugby World Cup and the 2020 Summer Olympics, whilst Sweden decided to focus on European U-17 competitions instead.
 France and South Korea made official bids for hosting the tournament by submitting their documents by 31 October 2014.

 On 19 March 2015, France officially won the bid to host the Women's World Cup and the U-20 Women's World Cup.
 The decision came after a vote by the FIFA Executive Committee.
 Upon the selection, France became the third European nation to host the Women's World Cup (following Sweden and Germany), and the fourth country to host both the men's and women's World Cup, having hosted the men's tournament in 1938 and 1998.
-By the time France hosted the women's World Cup, the country had also earlier hosted the UEFA Euro 2016, which served as a precursor for France's perpetration to host this competition.
+By the time France hosted the women's World Cup, the country had also earlier hosted the UEFA Euro 2016, which served as a precursor for France's preparation to host this competition.